vaibhav6395/flutter_tiktok_Clone/README.md

 # tiktok_clonee

-A new Flutter project.
+A complete TikTok-like app built with Flutter and Firebase, featuring follower/following functionality.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is also a suitable real world projects for hands on exercise .

+## Tech Stack

+- **Frontend**: Flutter
+- **Backend**: Firebase (Auth, Firestore, Cloud Storage)
+- **State Management**:   GetX

+if you want to relate it  for understanding the best method i again say's is drawing flowcharts

 A few resources to get you started if this is your first Flutter project: